 Research Conducted at Veterans Affairs (VA)

 The University of Utah IRB acts as the IRB of record for the Salt Lake City VA.
 The Salt Lake City VA has its own human research protection program (HRPP), of which the University of Utah IRB is a part.
-The IRB adheres to the IRB responsibilities and requirements outlined in 38 CFR 16 and the VHA Handbooks when reviewing and making determinations for research conducted at the VA.
+The IRB adheres to the IRB responsibilities and requirements outlined in 38 CFR 16 and the VHA Directives when reviewing and making determinations for research conducted at the VA.
 Policies and procedures related to the Salt Lake City VA HRPP that do not address IRB responsibilities and requirements can be obtained by contacting the VA HRPP Office at 801-584-1271.

 Contact the VA Human Research Protection Program